njhenry/nat_website/_writing/2019-10-16-child-mortality-lmics.md

 layout: default
 display: true

-title: "Mapping child mortality across low- and middle-income countries"
+title: "Article | Mapping child mortality across low- and middle-income countries"
 date: 2019-10-16
 info: >-
   We map the effort to eliminate child mortality at the district level across